-Committee Members: Linda Myers (Chair) Atlee Valentine Pope Number of meetings in fiscal 2022: 4 Manish Shah Each committee member is independent as required by the Nasdaq rules applicable to such committee. k
+Committee Members: Linda Myers (Chair) Gwendolyn Mizell Atlee Valentine Pope Manish Shah Number of meetings in fiscal 2022: 4 is independent as required by the ved on the committee until March 2 Nasdaq rules applicable to such committee.
+20, 2023.